-"The story speaks of an animal named beaver who lives on the bank of the lake next to a waterfall.
-Two days passed and he did not see the duck family.
-He decided to visit them, on the way, he asked the rabbit-doctor to join him.
+The story tells of an animal named Beaver who lives on the banks of a lake, next to a waterfall.
+Two days pass, and he does not see the duck family.
+Beaver decides to visit them, and on the way he asks the rabbit-doctor to join him.

-Q1: why the beaver decided to visit the duck family?
+Q1: Why does Beaver decide to visit the duck family?

-Q2: why he asked the rabbit-doctor to join him?
+Q2: Why does he ask the rabbit-doctor to join him?

-When they arrived at the duck family’s house, everyone was amazed.
-The little duck was lying on the ground and coming out of his mouth a white liquid ………
+When they arrive at the duck family’s house, everyone is amazed.
+Little duck is lying on the ground, with white liquid coming out of his mouth…

-Q1: what you think happened to the little duck?
+Q1: What do you think has happened to the little duck?

-Q2: how you can help him?
+Q2: How would you help him?

-… that later turned out to be drinking from the polluted nearby lake water.
-The rabbit said: “I will go to my house and bring medicine”.
-The beaver, in cooperation with his animal friends, decided to bring the tree branches to close the nozzle of the pipe…
+… which later turns out to be something he drank from the polluted water in the nearby lake.
+The rabbit-doctor says: “I will go to my house and fetch medicine”.
+In cooperation with his animal friends, Beaver decides to bring tree branches to close the opening of the water spout…

-Q1: what the reason that the lake was polluted?
+Q1: Why is the lake polluted?

-Q2: what you think ’about the decision of beaver?
-Do you think you should act like him?
+Q2: What you think of Beaver’s decision?
+Do you think you would take the same action as him?

-Q3: what you think about the result of the beaver’ act?
+Q3: What do you think will be the consequence of Beaver’s actions?

-… which brings the dirt from the village into the lake and pollutes it.
-Thus, the friends succeed in cooperating with each other to return the water and dirt to the houses of the village so that the lake water is safe to drink and swim in it.
-The rabbit said, “"I heard the people of the village talking about the mistake they did”"…
+… which brings rubbish from the village into the lake and pollutes it.
+Thus, the friends succeed in cooperating with each other to redirect the water and rubbish back to the houses in the village, so that the lake water is safe to drink and swim in.
+The rabbit says, “I heard the people of the village talking about the mistake they made”…

-Q1: why the beaver act like that?
+Q1: Why does Beaver take this action?

-Q2: what the beavers' ’message to the people of the village that make the pollution?
+Q2: What is Beaver’s message to the people of the village creating the pollution?

-Q3: do you think you will behave like the beaver?
+Q3: Would you behave like Beaver?

-Q4: what you think will happened to our life if we through all the dirt and sewage to the lakes and sea?
+Q4: What do you think happens if we throw all our rubbish and sewage into lakes and the sea?

-Q5: Is there a situation in nature that would be total eternal polluted?
+Q5: Is there a situation in nature which would create total and eternal pollution?

-Q6: how you will act to prevent water pollution in the future?
+Q6: How will you act to prevent water pollution in future?

-Q5: How do we act to prevent this situation and preserve the plant in which we live?
+Q5: How can we act to prevent this situation and preserve the planet on which we live?

-Summary: Performing the “” project "The Polluted Lake" raises awareness of sustainability.
-It also strengthens three aspects: the environmental-science aspect, the social aspect, and the educational aspect in students:
+Summary: Performing the “The Polluted Lake” project raises awareness of sustainability.
+It also strengthens three other aspects for students: the scientific-environmental aspect, the social aspect, and the educational aspect:

-The environmental science content: Here, the story addresses the issue of environmental pollution in general, and the individual must take responsibility towards the environment and should contribute to the rescue of the environment from pollutants.
-He should help to get rid of all that can be detrimental to the environment and not to dump waste in the estuaries because it causes diseases for those they live in this environment.
+The scientific-environmental content lies in how the story addresses the issue of environmental pollution in general; how each individual must take responsibility for the environment and contribute to rescuing it from pollutants.
+The story also shows how individuals should help to reduce anything which may be detrimental to the environment and not dump waste in estuaries, because this can cause disease in the plants and animals living in that habitat.

-The social content: In the story of the "polluted lake," mention and repeat the word ‘"family’", for example: “"The beaver worried about the duck family"“, “"Two days ago, I don’t see’ any member of the duck family”", “"The beaver decided to visit the duck family”", “"I come asking you to accompany me to visit Duck family”.
+The social content is in the mentioning and repetition of the word ‘family’.
+For example: “Beaver was worried about the duck family”; “For two days, I haven’t seen any of the duck family”; “Beaver decided to visit the duck family”; and beaver asking the rabbit-doctor to join him on his visit to the duck family.

-"yes, we can" if we working together we can solve our problems; “"The beaver, together with his animal friends, decided to bring in the branches of the trees to close the nozzle of the pipe, which would bring dirt from the village, pour into the lake, and pollute it”."
+The story also demonstrates how we can solve our problems if we work together; Beaver, together with his animal friends, decided to bring tree branches to close off the nozzle of the pipe bringing rubbish from the village, which had been pouring into the lake and polluting it.

-The educational content: The collective work of the animal friends and cooperation among them contributed to the return of water and dirt to the homes of the village.
-Everyone realized that throwing dirt leads to pollution, which causes diseases.
+The educational content is in the collective work of the animal friends to cooperate in redirecting the water and rubbish back to homes in the village.
+Everyone realizes that throwing rubbish into natural water sources leads to pollution, which then causes disease.